AlbertWhite/webpack-demos/readme.md

 I used to use create-react-app to create react apps.
 This demo is for creating a project with webpack for compiling jsx, scss, import imgs, including dev version and prod version.

+* config babelrc for presets and install babel-loader for .js and .jsx
+* use htmlwebpackplugin for pass a template html file

 ### other important features